Soal dan Jawaban Toefl

 (C) hydrogen became trapped in photodissociation and the

-limestone production of oxygen by plants?
+limestone production of oxygen by

 (D) rays from the sun created